 - ImageMagick Security Violations

-If you see the following security policy message, then thumbnails for PDF files will not be generated.
+If you see a security policy message similar to the following, then thumbnails for PDF files will not be generated.

 Warning: attempt to perform an operation not allowed by the security policy ‘PDF’ @ error/constitute.c/IsCoderAuthorized/408